California LLC Fee: Everything You Need to Know

 - If no business is being done during certain short periods of time

 - Nonprofit organizations

 - LLCs owned solely by members of the Army that are deployed

 - S corporations

-All LLCs (not classified as a corporation) that are doing business in California, or those that have filed an article of organization or certificate of registration with the Secretary of State must file a Form 568, Limited Liability Company Return of Income, pay the annual minimum franchise tax of $800, and LLC fee (if applicable).
+Any and all limited liability companies that aren't classified as corporations and conduct business in the state of California, or those that have filed an Article of Organization or Certificate of Registration with the secretary of state must file a Form 568, Limited Liability Company Return of Income, pay the annual minimum franchise tax of $800, and LLC fee (if applicable).

-LLCs that have to file in California to report California source income but are not subject to the minimum franchise tax of $800 and the LLC fee must file Form 565, Partnership Return of Income, instead of Form 568, Limited Liability Company Return of Income.
+Limited liability companies that are required to file in California to report California-source income, but aren't subject to the minimum $800 franchise tax and the LLC fees, will need to file a Form 565, Partnership Return of Income, rather than Form 568, Limited Liability Company Return of Income.